Developer docshttps://staging.api.genome.computerhttps://api.genome.computer

 Interpretation artifactThe full structured interpretation output used by panels, Q&A, and advanced context artifacts.

-PanelThe main structured interpretation product: user findings, actual result or score, meaning, evidence strength, citations, limitations, and safety boundary.
+PanelThe main structured interpretation product: user findings, observed result or score, result summary, interpretation, evidence strength, citations, limitations, and safety boundary.

 ContextAdvanced: a reproducible, structured JSON summary of one genome topic.
 Built for your own systems or AI, not for direct display.